SohamMistry01/Agentic-RAG-on-Flask/README.md

-# Agentic RAG: Know About LangChain & LangGraph
+# Agentic RAG: Dynamic Agentic Retrieval-Augmented Generation

 A modern Flask web application demonstrating an Agentic Retrieval-Augmented Generation (RAG) pipeline using LangChain, LangGraph, HuggingFace Embeddings, and Groq LLMs.
-This project allows users to ask questions about LangChain and LangGraph, retrieving and generating answers with advanced agentic workflows.
+This project allows users to ask questions about **any URL**—the app dynamically loads, embeds, and retrieves from the provided web page, then uses an agentic workflow to generate answers with step-by-step logic.

 ## Features
+- **Dynamic URL RAG**: Ask questions about any web page by providing its URL.
-- **Agentic RAG Pipeline**: Combines retrieval and generation with agent-based decision logic.
+- **Agentic Workflow**: Combines retrieval, grading, rewriting, and generation with agent-based decision logic (see debug trace in terminal).
-- **LangChain & LangGraph**: Utilizes state-of-the-art libraries for composable LLM workflows.
+- **LangChain & LangGraph**: State-of-the-art libraries for composable LLM workflows.
 - **HuggingFace Embeddings**: For semantic document retrieval.
 - **Groq LLM Integration**: Fast, high-quality language model responses.
-- **Modern Dark-Themed UI**: User-friendly and aesthetic web interface.
+- **Modern UI**: User-friendly, dark-themed web interface.
+- **Terminal Debug Trace**: See step-by-step agentic reasoning in your terminal (e.g., `---CALL AGENT---`, `---CHECK RELEVANCE---`, etc.).

 ## Setup Instructions